RitLuck/blog/content/posts/tech/11-25-2022/index.md

 Okay, so now comes the fun part.
 [Priyeshan](https://twitter.com/BaphometPrichi) gave awe-inspiring demo on how to transform your boring pong game to another level.
 You can find a samll video I posted on twitter [here](https://twitter.com/sudo_gluck/status/1595741580203360258).

 Does it get even better than this you ask?
 HECK YES, [Chittesh Sham](https://twitter.com/tesh1224) came and literally everyone was blown away with the demo that he did.
 He created music using [Ableton](https://linktr.ee/ableton).
 It all came so fast, I didn't got time to hit on the record button.
-Definetly going to try using it and make my own music.
+Definitely going to try using it and make my own music.
 ![image10](./images/10.png)

 Last but not least was [SANDEEP RAMGOLAM](https://twitter.com/__Sun__).